-- (c) Cold climate areas; - (d) Unheated or inadequately heated buildings and structures; - (e) Parts of heated buildings exposed to frost, such as ceiling voids, areas near open doors at loading bays, or external hydrant outlets; - (f) External pipelines; - (g) The fire brigade inlet and pump house enclosure; - (h) Areas normally heated but temporarily unheated during out-of-hours, weekends, or winter holidays.
+- (a) Cold climate areas; - (b) Unheated or inadequately heated buildings and structures; - (c) Parts of heated buildings exposed to frost, such as ceiling voids, areas near open doors at loading bays, or external hydrant outlets; - (d) External pipelines; - (e) The fire brigade inlet and pump house enclosure; or - (f) Areas normally heated but temporarily unheated during out-of-hours, weekends, or winter holidays.

-NOTE - Hydrant systems, including the outlets, inside the thermal envelope of a heated building will normally be adequately protected against low ambient temperatures when they are maintained above 4°C at all times.
-When this is not the case, such as out-of-hours, weekends, or winter holidays, an assessment will need to be carried out to ascertain what freeze-protection options could be required.
+NOTE - Hydrant systems, including the outlets, inside the thermal envelope of a heated building will normally be adequately protected against low ambient temperatures where they are maintained above 4°C at all times.
+Where this is not the case, such as out-of-hours, weekends, or winter holidays, an assessment will need to be carried out to ascertain what freeze protection options may be required.
 Current building practice tends to ignore heating to buildings during periods of non-occupancy that will allow heating to maintain a background temperature of 4°C during out-of-hour periods.